 Above and Below

 Each year DSDHA’s Unit tackles an aspect of the city that challenges our preconceptions, often confronting issues that might appear unpalatable or beyond the remit of the traditional architect, such as exclusivity in Mayfair, deregulation in Soho, or the un-nurtured potential of Infrastructure projects like HS2.
-And with each investigation, we produce beautiful architecture along side relevant provocations that attract attention from a world beyond of the Cass.
-Via design-based research we aim to redefine where architecture inserts itself into contemporary culture.
+With each investigation, we produce beautiful architecture alongside relevant provocations that aim to redefine the role of the architecture in contemporary culture.

-This year we will be looking at the influence of a hidden territory within architecture, an unspoken critical threshold that underscores most for what we do but which often goes unaddressed, and little understood: The world beneath our feet.
+This year we looked at Underground London, to study the influence of this hidden territory within architecture, an unspoken critical threshold that underscores most for what we do but which often goes unaddressed.

 Invariably, every time architecture engages with a site it affects the ground on which it stands, and now, more commonly, alters the ground into which it is inserted.
 Yet we seldom speak of what lies beneath, this unacknowledged dimension of building where design can make a difference.